TLara1/TLara1.github.io/_projects/16_project.md

 \end{equation}

 We find in the limit $$a\rightarrow0$$, the metric appropriatly reduces to the Schwarzschild metric and in the limit of $$a\rightarrow0$$ and $$M\rightarrow0$$ we arrive at spherical Minkowski.

+### Sources
+I closely followed <a href="https://itp.uni-frankfurt.de/~hees/gen-phys/derivation-of-the-kerr-metric-Wagner.pdf"> this derivation</a> by David Wagner.

+I also consulted Chandreskar's Derivation from 1978:

+_Subrahmanyan Chandrasekhar; The Kerr metric and stationary axisymmetric gravitational fields.
+Proc.
+A 1 January 1978; 358 (1695): 405–420._